SPORTS, and GOD - ALL PART OF THE GAME

 GOOD LAUGHS AND A SERIOUS IDEA

 Puzzled, I replied, "change what, the truth, what I see or feel, I asked whats the litmus test of what anyone writes about?"
 I reminded her when you think you are invincible and capable of standing on water, you might also want a continence test taken.
 "I write about what I uncover".
 It's not a position, I try to be factual.
-I don't create the news, I call it as I see it.
+I don't create the news, I call it as I see it, not what someone else thinks it is.

-Sex, religion, politics, sports and economics are all co-joined at the hip.
+All the points of the star are co-joined at the hip.
 They are different but the same.
 Similar because stinkin' thinking prevails in all aspects and actions and they interconnect just like a spiders web and basically return the same results.
 It's all about power.
 Sports like politics is all about money, power, enhancement drugs or bribes, incentives, lobbyists, corruption, endorsements, the politics of who gets paid what, not really that different.
 It shares the same temptations.

 And religion is involved in sports.
 Who can forget Kurt Warner and his epiphany on the field after winning the Superbowl.
 I wonder which side the Lord had.
 According to some players, the almighty seems to favor one side over another, as the participants seem to tell us, and they always want the big guy involved.

-• I would be thanking the guy in front of me who blocked the other team from removing my head.
+• I would be thanking the guys in front of me who blocked the other team from removing my head.

 • To the companies that made those great pads and helmet I wore that saved my bones.